 Search

 The Medical Physics Residency Program at the University of Washington (UW) is a two-year clinical education program in therapy physics.
-Residents have a minimum 4000 hours of clinical training with 12 rotations, each of which are 1-4 months long.
-This program is CAMPEP accredited.
-There are 2 residents per year and each will get on-on-one mentorship from our wonderful Radiation Oncology faculty.
+Residents have a minimum 4000 hours of clinical training within a highly structured program of rotations.
+The program is CAMPEP accredited.
+We cover all of the essential clinical training elements and offer some unique, stand-out rotations that you won’t find in other programs.

 Curriculum Table of Contents